CrazyBoyFeng/GAEBTCMiner/README.md

-GAEJBTCMiner
+GAEBTCMiner
 =========
-Google App Engine Java Bitcoin Miner
+Google App Engine Bitcoin Miner (Java)

 Background Infomation
 ---------
 Google App Engine is Google's computing platform, it provide some free CPU hours per application.
 Each user can create up to 10 applications for free.
 I have checked the [Terms of Service](https://developers.google.com/appengine/terms), and do not think this violate it.
 If you have any concern, please stop using it immediately.